Jayne Ann Krentz

-Jayne Ann Krentz, née Jayne Castle (born March 28, 1948 in Cobb, California, United States), is an American writer of romance novels.
+Jayne Ann Krentz, née Jayne Castle (born March 28, 1948, in Cobb, California, United States), is an American writer of romance novels.
 Krentz is the author of a string of New York Times bestsellers under seven different pseudonyms.
 Now, she only uses three names.
 Under her married name she writes contemporary romantic-suspense.
 She uses Amanda Quick for her novels of historical romantic-suspense.
-She uses her maiden name for futuristic/paranormal romantic-suspense writing.
+She uses her maiden name, Jayne Ann Castle, for futuristic/paranormal romantic-suspense writing.

 Over 35 million copies of Krentz's novels are in print.
 With Sweet Starfire, she created the futuristic romance subgenre, and further expanded the boundaries of the genre in 1996 with Amaryllis, the first paranormal futuristic romantic suspense novel.
 She is an outspoken advocate for the romance genre and has been the recipient of the Susan Koppelman Award for Feminist Studies.

 Biography

 Personal life

-Jayne Ann Castle was born on March 28, 1948 in Cobb, California, United States.
+Jayne Ann Castle was born on March 28, 1948, in Cobb, California, United States.
 She and her two brothers were raised by their mother, Alberta, in Borrego Springs for the first decade of Jayne's life.

 She earned a B.A in History at the University of California, Santa Cruz in 1970.
 Fearful that she would be unable to find a job using her degree, she elected to obtain her graduate degree in Library Science from San Jose State University.
 Immediately after graduation she married Frank Krentz, an engineer, whom she had met at San Jose State.
 The couple moved to the Virgin Islands, where Krentz worked for a year as an elementary school librarian, a time she refers to as "an unmitigated career disaster".
 Realizing that she enjoyed being a librarian but not the aspects of teaching that working in an elementary school required, Krentz moved into the higher levels of academia, including a stint in the Duke University library system.
 Krentz and her husband later moved to Seattle, Washington.

 Krentz has been generous in sharing her wealth with libraries.
 She established the Castle Humanities Fund at UCSC's University Library to allow the library to purchase additional books and has given money to 15 Seattle-area elementary schools to enhance their library budgets.
 She is also a member of the Advisory Board for the Writers Programs at the University of Washington extension program.